 In the application of the optimized transport model to the transport analysis for the ion heat in the LHD plasma, we confirmed that the stationary profile of the heat diffusivity from the transport analysis with the optimized transport model is slightly larger than the results with the initial reduced model for the marginal temperature gradients.
-And the resultant ion temperature profiles are moderated, compared with the initial reduced model, due to the enhanced heat diffusivity in the optimized model.
+The resultant ion temperature profiles are moderated, compared with the initial reduced model, due to the enhanced heat diffusivity in the optimized model.

-Although the calculations and the application of the developed scheme elaborated in this paper are limited to the simple example of ion heat transport driven by the ITG turbulence, with certain tuned common parameters of the transport model, the scheme could be extend to broader case such as a multi-species system.
-In such case, we should consider multiple input variables consists of radial gradients of the temperatures and densities for each species and more common parameters.
+Although the calculations and the application of the developed scheme elaborated in this paper are limited to the simple example of ion heat transport driven by the ITG turbulence, with certain tuned common parameters of the transport model, the scheme could be extended to broader case such as a multi-species system.
+In such a case, we should consider multiple input variables consists of radial gradients of the temperatures and densities for each species and more common parameters.
 Before the application of the scheme, of course, we have to prepare a reduced model function using each variable as other issues.
-And, we should also perform the optimization of the objective function with in broader parameter space
+We should also perform the optimization of the objective function with in broader parameter space $\{\alpha, \beta, ...\}$.
+Since the optimized model is designed for the target plasma, if the plasma condition changes, the same procedures should be repeated.
+Furthermore, to find the relevant guess parameters for trial runs of first-principle simulations, we may have to consider a kind of multi-objective optimization.26 However, even if there is no exact solution to the multiobjective problem, mathematical optimization techniques may be applied to find the maximum likelihood of a solution to the problem.
+The application of the developed scheme to the case of multi-objective optimization also still remains as future work.